-> Clouds in the sunrise or sunset pictures will usually make the image more interesting.
+Clouds in sunrise or sunset pictures will usually make the image very interesting.
 Clouds can be wispy, puffy, or

 scattered.
 No matter which type are there when you are taking the pictures, the sun's rays reflecting off the clouds

-will produce different tones or colors among the clouds.
+will produce different tones and colors among the clouds.

 Try to resist the urge to place the horizon line directly in the center of the frame when you are taking pictures of